hongyuanlei/aws-architecture/aws-vpc.md

 An Amazon VPC peering connection is a networking connection between 2 Amazon VPCs that enables instances in either Amazon VPC to communicate with each other as if they are within the same network.
 You can create an Amazon VPC peering connection between your own Amazon VPCs or with an Amazon VPC in other AWS account within a single region.
 A peering connection is neither a gateway nor an Amazon VPN connection and does not introduce a single point of failure for communication.

-Peering connections are created though a request/accpet protocol.
-The owner of the requesting Amazon VPC sends a request to peer to the owener of the peer Amazon VPC.
+Peering connections are created through a request/accept protocol.
+The owner of the requesting Amazon VPC sends a request to peer to the owner of the peer Amazon VPC.
 If the peer Amazon VPC is within the same account, it is identified by its VPC ID.
 If the peer VPC is within a different account, it is identified by Account ID and VPC ID.
 The owner of the peer Amazon VPC has one week to accept or reject the request to peer with the requesting Amazon VPC before the peering request expires.

 An Amazon VPC may have multiple peering connections, and peering is a one-to-one relationship between Amazon VPCs, meaning 2 Amazon VPCs cannot have 2 peering agreements between them.
 Also, peering connections do not support transitive routing.